vanillacode314/portfolio/src/pages/blog/comprehensive-guide-to-solid-js-stores.md

 ---
 layout: '@layouts/Blog.astro'
 title: 'A Comprehensive Guide to SolidJS Stores'
-description: 'A comprehensive guide to solid-js stores, in depth explanation path syntax, mutable stores, produce, reconcile and more...'
+description: 'A comprehensive guide to solid-js stores, in depth explanation to path syntax, mutable stores, produce, reconcile and more...'
 seo:
   title: 'A Comprehensive Guide to SolidJS Stores'
   description: 'A guide on solid-js stores'